Public Health Measures

 - Service hours have been reduced to allow for enhanced cleaning/sanitation of the transit fleet midday and after hours.

 - Dining Services.
-Dining halls will be open for those students with a meal plan, but& dine-in options will be limited in all dining halls and retail dining facilities.
-Dining halls and retail dining locations will reduce seating capacity by 50 percent in accordance with Governor Northam’s Executive Order 63, maintain counts at entrances and exits to control occupancy, and add outside locations where possible for food pick-up.
-Buffet style service will be eliminated.
-Most retail dining locations are scheduled to be open in the fall and will be available to students, faculty, and staff with expanded options for take-out and mobile ordering.
-Please visit the Dining Services website for up-to-date information.
+Dining halls are open for those students with a meal plan, but& dine-in options are limited in all dining halls and retail dining facilities.
+Dining halls and retail dining locations have reduced seating capacity by 50 percent in accordance with Governor Northam’s Executive Order 63.
+They will maintain counts at entrances and exits to control occupancy, and add outside locations where possible for food pick-up.
+Buffet style service is eliminated.
+Please visit the Dining Services website for up-to-date information about dining locations, hours, and options for take-out and mobile ordering.